Thermal Hall effect

 A thermal Hall effect has also been measured in a paramagnetic insulators, called the "phonon Hall effect".
 In this case, there are no charged currents in the solid, so the magnetic field cannot exert a Lorentz force.
+Phonon thermal Hall effects have been measured in various classes of non-magnetic insulating solids, but the exact mechanism giving rise to this phenomenon is largely unknown.
 An analogous thermal Hall effect for neutral particles exists in polyatomic gases, known as the Senftleben–Beenakker effect.

 Measurements of the thermal Hall conductivity are used to distinguish between the electronic and lattice contributions to thermal conductivity.
 These measurements are especially useful when studying superconductors.